A Gingerbread House Decorating Party is so much fun – for kids and adults!

 To make it easier for the children, my faithful elves and I pre-assembled the gingerbread houses and trains the day before.
 Not one house or train came tumbling down!
 Good work, elves!

-It helps so much to have friends to help with a party like this.
+It helps so much to have friends lend a hand when hosting a party like this.

 Children Are Good Decorators